fontforge/designwithfontforge.com/en-US/Diacritics_and_Accents.md

 This automatic placement of diacritic marks can be tuned by preferences, found in the 'accents' section of FontForge's preferences menu 'File > Preferences > Accents' (see below).

 <img src="images/preferences_accents.png" />
 'PreferSpacingCharacters' - selecting this option to 'On' will force FontForge to build accented glyphs with spacing characters even if the appropriate combining characters are present.
+This option is ignored when using anchors to position diacritic marks.

 'AccentOffsetPercent' controls the amount of vertical space between the base glyph and the mark glyph.
 The value entered here is a percentage of the em square of the font.
 So a value of '6' will offset the mark glyph from the base glyph by 6 percent  of the font's em square.